 Min.
 45 ec from the Bachelor Archaeology second year obtained;

-The bachelor thesis is an expanded essay that presents your own interpretation, evaluation or argument on a small problem-oriented research on an archaeological topic.
+The BA-thesis is an expanded essay that presents your own interpretation, evaluation or argument on a small problem-oriented research on an archaeological topic.
 It forms an academic argument of about 40 pages.

 It can consist of a critical literature review, but may also be based on the analysis of archaeological material.

 A thesis project always contains an academic research question and a clear methodology.